Jazz Chisholm Player Props: Marlins vs. Twins

-The Miami Marlins and Jazz Chisholm, who went 1-for-4 last time out, take on Kenta Maeda and the Minnesota Twins at LoanDepot park, Tuesday at 6:40 PM ET.
+The Miami Marlins and Jazz Chisholm, who went 0-for-3 last time in action, take on Pablo Lopez and the Minnesota Twins at LoanDepot park, Wednesday at 1:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Twins.
+He had a hitless showing in his most recent game (0-for-3) against the Twins.

 Jazz Chisholm Game Info & Props vs. the Twins